jp-x-g/wegweiser/README.md

 Scripts that are part of the main workflow of the suite.

 ## metadata_fetcher.py
-Retrieves and adds metadata, like titles and authors, to Signpost article entries for a given date range.
+Retrieves and adds metadata, like titles and authors, to Signpost article entries for a given date range (which is input for combiner.py).
 Can be called directly from the command line, with the format:
 `python3 metadata_fetcher.py startyear[-endyear] [-html/--html] [-d/--debug]`
 All of the following are valid ways to invoke the script: